Published: March 23, 2021

 “The current restrictions mean there is more need for facilities that can provide safe and practical training.
 Our aim is to train new dentists as well as to improve and help the upskilling of the experienced dentist.

 “We have contracts to train foundation dentists every year and an academy where we run our own courses.
 We had the pleasure to welcome more than 200 dentists and nurses who attended courses in our facilities over the past 12 months.

 “Skills labs are complicated and expensive to run and are usually provided by universities.
 However, we managed to use them to provide hands-on experience that is close to the real-life environment.”

-Cricklewood, which has provided urgent dental care as well as specialist lead dental care, is also committed to promoting oral health and staff regularly visit community groups and schools, offering free toothpaste whenever possible.
+Cricklewood provides urgent dental care as well as specialist lead dental care.
+It is also committed to promoting oral health and staff regularly visit community groups and schools.
+The even offer free toothpaste whenever possible.

 Dr Ahmed Al-Morhiby said: “Our engagement with the local community is brilliant and we’ve seen an increase in the number of people coming in for check-ups as a result.”